-With an expression pedal or a hihat controller, there are two different transformer settings you can adjust.
+With an expression pedal, hihat controller, or rotary encoder, there are three different transformer mode.

-Transform Channel
+∅♦ Transform Channel

 This mode will let you use the pedal to sweep between a range of MIDI Channels.
 This is great if you are controlling a Multi-Timbrel instrument and would like to use an expression pedal to select which channel to transmit on.